weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ## Summary

-Given a continuous delivery pipeline, the application goes via different environments, in its way to production.
-We need an action to efectively move applications beteween environments.
+Given a continuous delivery pipeline, the application goes via different environments in its way to production.
+We need an action to sign the intent of deploying an application between environments.
 That concept is generally known as a promotion.
 Current pipelines in weave gitops does not support promotion.
 This RFC addresses this gap as specified in the [product initiative](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258)